 Romans 8:28 ESV

-No matter the outcome of COVID-19 in any of our lives, we know that God is good, sovereign, and loves all of his children.
+No matter the outcome of COVID-19, as well as the repercussions due to our Nation's response to the virus, we know that God is good, sovereign, and loves all of his children infinitely.

 Life is Fragile

 Because of the effects of the fall, our sin tarnished world is full of fragility.
 Until we see Christ face-to-face, we will never escape the reality that we will need to endure the perils of plague and the potential of death.
 It is humbling to realize that a microscopic organism can lead to so many deaths.
 However, it is another level of humility to realize that not one of us is promised another breath, and because of our sin, we all deserve to die (Romans 6:23 ESV).
 This acknowledgement, of the preciousness of every moment, enables the believer to see beyond the storm.